shabib87/SHViewPager/README.md

 I am a little short of time to do all these things at this moment!

-I really appriciate your time and contribution, thanks!
+I really appreciate your time and contribution, thanks!

 ##SHViewPager